 Chicago Water Taxi offers seasonal commuter service between Michigan Avenue and Madison Street, affording MDA City Apartments residents a pleasant, low-cost way to reach the Loop and the Willis Tower.

-MDA City Apartments competes directly with Randolph Tower and to some extent with all of the New East Side apartment towers: the recently-opened Coast, Aqua, Columbus Plaza, The Tides, The Shoreham and North Harbor Tower.
+MDA City Apartments competes directly with Randolph Tower and to some extent with all of the New East Side apartment towers: Coast, Aqua, Columbus Plaza, The Tides, The Shoreham and North Harbor Tower.

 Rentals are typically available in a number of nearby condo buildings, sometimes at sharply lower rents than in the managed apartment buildings.